leo0514/vpc-on-classic-network/using-lbaas.md

 ## Public load balancer
 {: #public-load-balancer}

-Your load balancer service instance is assigned a publicly-accessible, fully qualified domain name (FQDN), which you must use for access to your applications that are hosted behind the IBM Cloud Load Balancer for VPC.
-This domain name may be registered with one or more public IP addresses.
+Your load balancer service instance is assigned a publicly accessible, fully qualified domain name (FQDN), which you must use for access to your applications that are hosted behind the IBM Cloud Load Balancer for VPC.
+This domain name can be registered with one or more public IP addresses.

-Over time, these public IP addresses and the number of public IP addresses may change, due to maintenance and scaling activities.
+Over time, these public IP addresses and the number of public IP addresses might change, due to maintenance and scaling activities.
 The back-end server instances (VSIs) hosting your application must run in the same region, and under the same VPC.

 Remember to use the assigned FQDN to send traffic to the public load balancer to avoid connectivity problems to your applications during system maintenance or scaling down activities.
 {: important}

-## Private Load Balancer
+## Private load balancer
 {: #private-load-balancer}

 The private load balancer is accessible only to internal clients on your private subnets, within the same region and VPC.
 The private load balancer accepts traffic only from [RFC1918](https://tools.ietf.org/html/rfc1918){: external} address spaces.

 Similar to a public load balancer, your private load balancer service instance is assigned a fully qualified domain name (FQDN).
 However, this domain name is registered with one or more private IP addresses.

-IBM Cloud operations may change the number and value of your assigned private IP addresses over time, based on maintenance and scaling activities.
+IBM Cloud operations might change the number and value of your assigned private IP addresses over time, based on maintenance and scaling activities.
 The back-end server instances (VSIs) hosting your application must run in the same region, and under the same VPC.

-See the following table for a summary comparison of features:
+See the following table for a comparison of features:

 | Feature | Public Load Balancer | Private Load Balancer |
 |--------|-------|-------|